Fad diets? Do this instead.

 Taking a multivitamin is a great way to help cover all your nutritional bases, but not all supplements are created equal.
 Look for supplements that contain a range of vitamins and minerals, as well as superfoods and other nutrients.
 The skin care and wellness company Jeunesse, a leader in the mainstream beauty and wellness market (who we’ve talked about before), offers several innovative supplements and superfood products.

-Their AM & PM Essentials and Finiti supplements contain vitamins and minerals blended with herbs and extracts, but these classic supplement forms are not the only way you can get your vitamins.
+The AM & PM Essentials and Finiti supplements from Jeunesse Global contain vitamins and minerals blended with herbs and extracts, but these classic supplement forms are not the only way you can get your vitamins.
 Jeunesse also has a signature MonaVie Active dietary supplement, which contains a fusion of 19 fruits, as well as RevitaBlū a refreshing mix formulated by a pioneer in stem cell research, featuring blue-green algae, sea buckthorn berry and aloe vera.
 These products are built on science, with a goal to invigorate your vitality from the inside out.

 A balanced diet includes a healthful combination of carbohydrates, proteins and fats, supplemented with a good mix of vitamins, minerals and nutrients.
 But even with our best intentions, we can’t always stick to the perfect nutrition plan.
 Luckily, companies such as Jeunesse offer products designed by experts to help us meet our nutritional needs.